Medically reviewed by Drugs.com. Last updated on Sep 1, 2022.

 |Gastrointestinal Hemorrhage||20 (4%)||12 (2%)|

-The following adverse reactions were reported in <2% of patients taking Dificid tablets in controlled trials:
+The following adverse reactions were reported in <2% of adult patients taking Dificid tablets in controlled trials:

 Gastrointestinal Disorders: abdominal distension, abdominal tenderness, dyspepsia, dysphagia, flatulence, intestinal obstruction, megacolon